-Ruby of Zaaberry is here to share this tutorial for an insulated lunch tote!
+Ruby of Zaaberry is here to share a tutorial for this awesome washable, insulated, lunch tote!

 And I’m so honored to participate in Handmade Christmas in July!
 I came up with this insulated lunch tote idea because I hate not being able to adequately wash my lunch bags.
 This tote is completely machine washable, and works really well for taking your lunch to work or heading out to the playground with the kids.
 Perfect for anyone on your holiday list.